 Autoimmune Encephalitis

-Dr. Julien Hebert (University of Toronto, Toronto, Ontario, Canada) was awarded a 2024 AEA Community Seed Grant for the investigation of Postacute Management of Anti-Seizure Medications in Autoimmune Encephalitis-Associated Epilepsy.
-Learn more about his research and how it impacts those affected with autoimmune encephalitis.
-The start date for the award is September 1, 2024.
-You have been […]
+Dr. Leigh Sepeta & Dr. Elizabeth Wells (Children’s National Hospital, Washington DC, USA) were awarded a 2022 AEA Community Seed Grant to investigate the Predictors of Cognitive Outcomes in Children with Anti-NMDA Receptor Encephalitis.
+Learn more about their research and how it will impact those affected with autoimmune encephalitis.
+The start date for the award […]

 Meet Dr. Nick Brenton August 8, 2024